EtsTest-ReactNativeApps/confusion-ReactNative/README.md

 # confusion-ReactNative

-This is a react native application.
+This is a react native application build with expo SDK.

 ## Setting up project